 He also joined Ecole hôtelière de Lausanne in 2005 as Professor of Entrepreneurship for students in the Master program.
 During the same period, he created the Fleur de Pains bakery chain in 2005, which he developed into a network of 10 outlets in the Lausanne area, and joined HEC Lausanne as Professor of Entrepreneurship and SME Management.

-In November 2010, Mr Walbaum gave up teaching at EHL in order to become Operations and Administration Director, then Campus Development Director from March 2012, and Chief Innovation and Infrastructure Officer since 2016.
+In November 2010, Mr Walbaum gave up teaching at EHL in order to become Operations and Administration Director, then Campus Development Director from March 2012, and Chief Innovation Officer since 2016.
 One activity at a time is not enough for this hyperactive man.
 Thus, since May 2012, he has also been President of CGN Holding and CGN SA, as well as President of Innovaud (a cantonal initiative to promote the innovation of regional companies) since February 2013.

 He owes these posts to the excellent relations that EHL has with the State Councillor for Mobility of the Vaud canton.
 He actively participates in regional economics, either within ERL or as an administrator of local small businesses.